 It took me days to figure this one out, so I'd like to share the knowledge.

-on the net, is that it assumes mail to be processed and stored with a static
+found on the net, is that it assumes mail to be processed and stored

-making SpamAssassin always guess the user to run as from the first part of
+setup, making SpamAssassin always guess the user to run as from the

 So on the LDA end of the chain I had Dovecot, hooked up to Postfix using